gorkang/jsPsychMaker/README.md

 ## Creating a protocol from existing tasks

-To create a tasks or full protocol using csv files for the items and html for the instructions, see the  [jsPsychR manual](https://gorkang.github.io/jsPsychR-manual/qmd/07-NEWtasks.html).
+To create tasks or a full protocol using already existing tasks:

 1) List available tasks: `jsPsychMaker::list_available_tasks()`